 In \cite[Section 2]{ls} we described $\shA$ explicitly: it sits inside a split short exact sequence

-It turns out that $\shA$ is not commutative for $p\geq5$ and then nonabelian group cohomology is needed to describe twisted forms of $(G,\Phi)$.
+It turns out that $\shA$ is not commutative for $p\geq5$ and then non-Abelian group cohomology is needed to describe twisted forms of $(G,\Phi)$.
 Taking cohomology in (\ref{autsequence}) induces a surjective homomorphism of pointed sets

 mapping the class of $E[p]$ to the class of $\ker(F)$.
-Since $\shA$ is nonabelian for $p\geq5$, the description of the fibres of (\ref{aut cohomology}) is a little bit tricky.
+Since $\shA$ is non-Abelian for $p\geq5$, the description of the fibres of (\ref{aut cohomology}) is a little bit tricky.
 Roughly speaking, these fibres describe extension classes like the short exact sequence (\ref{connectedetale}).
 We refer to \cite[Theorem 3.4]{ls} for details.

-The sequence (\ref{connectedetale}) is just the connected-\'etale exact sequence for $E[p]$ and it is well-known that such sequences split over perfect fields.
+The sequence (\ref{connectedetale}) is just the connected-\'etale exact sequence for $E[p]$ and it is well known that such sequences split over perfect fields.
 In our case this can also be seen from (\ref{aut cohomology}), since its kernel $\Hfl{1}(\Spec k,\mu_p)$ is trivial for perfect fields.
 More generally, (\ref{connectedetale}) splits if and only if $j(E)\in k^p$ by \cite[Proposition 3.3]{ls}.
 In any case we note

 \begin{Remark} For a perfect field, Questions (A) and (B) are equivalent. \end{Remark}